August Family-Friendly Events Guide

 Washington, DC

-This day-long event will celebrate the first anniversary of the Smithsonian Anthology of Hip-Hop and Rap.
+This day-long event will celebrate 50 years of hip hop’s impact on our culture.
 Local and national names will perform during a day program and an evening program.
-The evening program will be followed by a dance party DJ’d by DJ Spinderella.
-Throughout the day, this free event will offer activities and presentations that explore the origins and influences of hip-hop music and culture.
+The evening program will be followed by a dance party DJ’d by a surprise world-renowned DJ.
+Throughout the day, this FREE event will offer activities and presentations inside and outside of the museum that explore the origins and influences of hip-hop music and culture.
+Passes are required, but they are FREE.
+They will be made available to the public at noon on July 31st.

 Arlington County Fair